MarcosDanielTorres/Pya1M/README.md

 # Pya1M
 Basic level editor made using pygame.
-TODO
+WIP

+Features:
+Place tiles on the grid.
+undo-redo functionality.
+Save and load.
+Erase tiles
+Import tiles.
+Zoom in and out.